RetroPie/RetroPie-Docs/docs/Nintendo-64.md

 CoreEvents/Joy Mapping Stop | Joystick exit button. (will be overwritten if **mupen64plus_hotkeys** is enabled) | J**X**B**Y**/B**Z** or J**X**B**Y**
 CoreEvents/Joy Mapping Load State | Joystick load state button. (will be overwritten if **mupen64plus_hotkeys** is enabled) | J**X**B**Y**/B**Z** or J**X**B**Y**
 CoreEvents/Joy Mapping Save State | Joystick save state button. (will be overwritten if **mupen64plus_hotkeys** is enabled) | J**X**B**Y**/B**Z** or J**X**B**Y**
 Video-GLideN64/EnableFBEmulation | Enable framebuffer emulation.
-Games like Mario Tennis need this option to render Framebuffer effects.
+Games like Mario Tennis need this option to render framebuffer effects.
 Some games have glitches if this option is enabled. (will be overwritten if **compatibility_check** is enabled) | (True/**False**)
 Video-GLideN64/enableLegacyBlending | Use fixed function pipeline instead of shaders for blending for speed.
 Some games have glitches if this option is enabled. (will be overwritten if **compatibility_check** is enabled) | (True/**False**)  | (**True**/False)

 **RetroPie 4.0: GLideN64/Rice**